precision-medicine-um/real_synthetic_for_CEM/README.md

 * [tqdm](https://pypi.org/project/tqdm/)
 * [xgboost](https://pypi.org/project/xgboost/)

-The [pyradiomics](https://pypi.org/project/pyradiomics/) used to create the 2D models, may not be compatible with the most recent python versions (validated for version 3.9).
+The [pyradiomics](https://pypi.org/project/pyradiomics/) package used to create the 2D models, may not be compatible with the most recent python versions (validated for version 3.9).

 ## Usage
 The folder [preprocessing](preprocessing) contains all scripts used for preprocessing the data.
 The main file [preprocess_main.py](preprocessing/preprocess_main.py) reads parameters from [parameters.py](preprocessing/parameters.py).